agglayer/vault-bridge/README.md

 ## Get Started

 > [!NOTE]
-> This section needs to be updated.
+> This section needs to be updated, as the official support for several third-party bridges has been added!

 Getting started should be easy as Vault Bridge Token contracts follow the ERC-4626 interface.
 Variants of the standard ERC-4626 functions include `depositAndBridge` and `claimAndRedeem`.
 Please see [Documentation](#documentation) for more information.